ShaunPrice/Teleprompter/README.md

 ---

-**Professional teleprompter solution for content creators, broadcasters, and public speakers.**
+**Professional teleprompter solution with web control and presenter support.**